Why Are We Moral? An LLM-based Agent Simulation Approach to Study Moral Evolution: Agent Cognitive Architecture ( )

 Our agent design \agentframe is a \textbf{m}orality-driven \textbf{e}ntity-oriented cognitive processing architecture with \textbf{r}eflection capability.

-\subsubsection{Agent Traits: Moral Types as Example}
+\paragraph{Agent Traits: Moral Types as Example}

 To model evolutionary pressures, agents share a foundational value: maximizing survival and reproduction.
 It's noteworthy that beyond this, the framework supports researchers to customize agent traits to conduct various research problems in social science beyond this paper's scope.
-In this paper, we focus on the moral simulation problem and implement moral dispositions based on the ``expanding circle" concept~\citep{singer1981expanding}, defining a spectrum of morality:
+In this paper, we focus on moral simulation and implement moral dispositions based on the ``expanding circle'' concept~\citep{singer1981expanding}, defining a morality spectrum:

 \textit{Self-focused agents} care exclusively about themselves.
 But in implementation, we notice a definitional challenge: purely selfish agents have no interest in reproduction, but defining them to care about offspring would conflate them with kin-focused agents.
 Therefore, we define them as investing in reproduction but providing no further offspring care, similar to r-selected species (fish, amphibians, invertebrates) that maximize reproductive success through quantity rather than parental care~\citep{pianka1970r, stearns1992evolution, gross2005evolution, reznick2002r, trumbo2012patterns}